reefland/extra_k8s_apps/apps/coredns-autoscaler-argocd-helm/README.md

   * For every 64 cores an instance is added
     * If the number of cores divided by 64 or the number of nodes divided by 8 is higher than the minimum of 2 then that number of Replicas will be used.

-* The `options` sections defined where the CoreDNS deployment is located.
+* The `options` section defines where the CoreDNS deployment is located.

   ```yaml
   options: